vlku-milos-dev/leanpay-loan-calculator/README.md

 Steps to build and run the application:
 1. Clone the repository
 2. Navigate to the project directory
-3. Run `docker compose up -d` to start the Postgresql database
+3. Run `docker compose up -d` to start the MySQL database
 4. Run `./gradlew clean build` to build the application
 5. Run `./gradlew bootRun` to run the application